One of the initiatives the Federal Motor Carrier Safety Administration is undertaking to save

 more than 250,000 such crossings in the U.S.

-than 3,000 highway-rail grade crossing incidents annually, 700 involve trucks or tractor-trailers.
+than highway-rail grade crossing incidents annually, around 500 involve trucks or tractor-trailers.
 This

-translates to an average of more than 13 per week.
+translates to an average of about 10 per week.
 Although collisions involving buses at grade

 crossings are infrequent, results of such incidents can be tragic.